Testsigma

 Super Fast Test Automation

-Codeless automation tools are being rapidly adopted by organizations worldwide and there is a reason for it.
+Codeless automation is being rapidly adopted by organizations worldwide and there is a reason for it.
 Codeless automation testing aims to solve many challenges that the testing teams were facing for a long time as also listed below:

 • Manual testers could not automate the test cases: In an organization that follows SDLC, the manual testers do the first round of testing on a feature and then once it is stable, it is automated by the automation team.
 Here, the manual testers had the knowledge of the feature and its working but automation was being done by another person that does not have much knowledge of the feature.
 Now, with codeless automation, the manual testers can use their product knowledge for automation too.
 Thus, improving the quality of automated test cases.